LLMAudit/LLMSmartAuditTool/README.md

 ## 🤝 Contributing

-We welcome contributions from the community!
-If you'd like to contribute, please:
+We welcome contributions to make this project better!
+To contribute, please follow these steps:

-1. Fork the repository
+1. Fork the repository to your own GitHub account
-2. Create a new branch for your feature
+2. Create a new branch for the feature or fix you want to work on
-3. Commit your changes
+3. Make your changes and write clear, concise commit messages
-4. Push to your branch
+4. Push your changes to your forked repository
-5. Open a pull request
+5. Open a pull request with a description of what you've done

+We'll review your pull request and get back to you as soon as possible!

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache-2.0 License.
+See the [LICENSE](LICENSE) file for more details.